rkuivila/Mellite/site/src/paradox/tut_soundprocesses.md

 still access this API through Mellite, but you may also choose to write your sound programs directly in a general code editor or integrated development environment (IDE), such as IntelliJ IDEA.

 In the following tutorial, we will write code as such an independent project, not making any references to Mellite.
-We will try to assume that you have not much experience with either Scala, ScalaCollider (the sound synthesis library used by SoundProcesses) or IntelliJ IDEA.
-It will thus be a quite long trip, introducing you to all of these things step by step.
-Instead of giving a separate Scala tutorial (there are many resources [out on the Internet](http://scala-lang.org/documentation/learn.html)), we will introduce Scala concepts as we encounter them.
+I will try to assume that you have not much experience with either Scala, ScalaCollider (the sound synthesis library used by SoundProcesses) or IntelliJ IDEA.
+However, I will also assume that you have some programming experience, perhaps in Java or SuperCollider, so that some concepts may be familiar, although you know them from a different language.

+This tutorial will thus be a quite long trip, introducing you to all of these things step by step.
+Instead of giving a separate Scala tutorial (there are many resources [out on the Internet](http://scala-lang.org/documentation/learn.html)), I will introduce Scala concepts as we encounter them.

+@@@ note

+This tutorial is a living document.
+Please help improve it by reporting problems in understanding, errors, or by making suggestions on how to improve it.
+The best way is to pass by the [Gitter chat room](https://gitter.im/Sciss/Mellite), or if you can nail it down to a particular typo, problem or suggestion, by filing a ticket in the [issue tracker](https://github.com/Sciss/Mellite/issues).

+@@@

 ## Preparations

-We assume that you have [SuperCollider](http://supercollider.github.io/), [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html), and [git](https://git-scm.com/) already installed on your system, and proceed from there.
-You can either copy and paste the code snippets from this page, or clone the Mellite repository.
+I assume that you have [SuperCollider](http://supercollider.github.io/), [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html), and [git](https://git-scm.com/) already installed on your system, and proceed from there.
+You can either copy and paste the code snippets from this page, or clone the Mellite [repository](https://github.com/Sciss/Mellite/).
 Let's do the latter.
 In the following, a dollar sign `$` indicates the terminal or shell prompt.

     $ cd ~/Documents  # or any place where you would like to download the repository to